 Professional baristas advocate that it is best to steep cold brew coffee between 12 to 18 hours and no more than 24 hours.

 However, when it comes to coffee, the brewing process is never an exact science.
 In fact, each of us has different preferences in terms of strength, aroma, and bitterness.
 It only takes a few changes in the coffee/water ratio and the steeping time to obtain a completely different beverage every time you use your French press.

-The steep time may depend on the recipe you are following, or even the coffee beans you are using.
-Some coffee grounds need longer for the flavor to be extracted, whereas others immediately release a robust taste.
+The steep time may depend on the recipe you are following or even the coffee beans you are using.
+Some coffee grounds need longer to extract the flavor, whereas others immediately release a robust taste.

 When in doubt, you should decide depending on how strong you like your coffee.
 Steeping cold brew for 8 to 12 hours will give you a more dilute flavor, with almost no bitterness at all.
-A longer steeping process, between 12 to 18 hours, will increase the coffee aroma and enhance the beans’ nutty aftertaste.
+Between 12 to 18 hours, a longer steeping process will increase the coffee aroma and enhance the beans’ nutty aftertaste.

 How to Make Cold Brew Coffee in A French Press

 To use a French Press to make your coffee, you can follow these steps: